 + A few precious tips to optimize your early pregnancy workout

-• Focus on abdominal breathing exercises and anti diastasis exercises,
+- Focus on core breathing exercises and anti diastasis exercises,

 Following the first trimester workout restrictions and exercising regularly and accordingly are key to enjoy a comfortable and healthy pregnancy.
 Even if you haven’t followed an exercise routine in the past, you can enjoy an active pregnancy.